7 Beauty Brands That Nailed Inclusivity in 2017

-Inclusivity within the beauty industry should be a norm, but sadly, we’re still throwing parties for the few that get it right.
-But if this past year has taught us anything, it’s that societal beauty norms are slowly, but surely being deconstructed.
-Makeup brands are expanding their shade ranges and models aren’t just a size 2.
+Inclusivity within the beauty industry should be the norm, but sadly, we’re still throwing parties for the few that get it right.
+But if the last year has taught us anything, it’s that societal beauty norms are finally, slowly but surely being deconstructed.
+Makeup brands are expanding their shade ranges and models aren’t exclusively a size 2.

-Beauty insiders are finally realizing that success isn’t just dependent on top notch formulations; it should also cater to people of all shapes, sizes, styles and shades.
+Beauty insiders are finally realizing that success isn’t solely dependent on top-notch formulations; it should also cater to people of all shapes, sizes, styles and shades.
 There’s still a long way to go, but these 7 brands are giving us hope and leading the charge.
 Ahead, see what made them such standouts in 2017.

+From the moment we first saw ads for Rihanna‘s highly anticipated Fenty Beauty line, we knew it would be a hit, much like everything else the record-breaking singer touches.
+But beyond her obvious star power, what makes the brand so groundbreaking is its effortless approach to ensuring that men and women of all shades and backgrounds are included.
+From dark-skinned beauties like Duckie Thot to fair faces like Selena Forrest, the gamut of products—including a 40-shade foundation range—prove that there’s truly something for everyone.

 MORE: The Beauty Brands With Foundation Ranges PoC Will Love